acsone/brand/sale_payment_mode_brand/readme/USAGE.rst

 #.
 Go to Settings > Users & Companies > Brands
 #.
 Select a brand
 #.
 Define allowed payment modes
 #.
-Create a new invoice
+Create a new sale order
     #.
 Select the brand
     #.
 Select a payment mode